MicrosoftDocs/azure-docs/articles/cognitive-services/personalizer/quickstart-personalizer-sdk.md

 ---
 title: "Quickstart: Create and use learning loop with SDK - Personalizer"
-description: This quickstart shows you how to create and manage your knowledge base using the Personlizer client library. ms.topic: quickstart ms.date: 08/27/2020 ms.custom: cog-serv-seo-aug-2020
+description: This quickstart shows you how to create and manage your knowledge base using the Personalizer client library. ms.topic: quickstart ms.date: 08/27/2020 ms.custom: cog-serv-seo-aug-2020